yangfangs/physpetools/docs/docs/tutorial.md

 ```

-#### 3.Reconstruct phylogenetic tree by highly conserved protein extend with a new organism
+#### 3.Reconstruct phylogenetic tree by highly conserved protein method extend with a new organism

 ```